veyon/docs/admin/configuration.rst

 All setting on configuration page :ref:`Master Configuration` concern only behavior and functionality of the Veyon Master and apply system-wide for all users.

-.. hint:: For a :index:`quick start` to get to know the software you just have to activate the :ref:`Login-Authentication <LoginAuthentication>` on configuration page :ref:`Authentication Configuration` and add one room and some computers on configuration page :ref:`Local Data`.
+.. hint:: For a :index:`quick start` to get to know the software you just have to activate the :ref:`Logon authentication <LogonAuthentication>` on configuration page :ref:`Authentication Configuration` and add one room and some computers on configuration page :ref:`Local Data`.
 After the configuration has been :ref:`exported to all computers <ImportExportConfiguration>` the Veyon Master can already be started and used.

 .. index:: Authentication, Authentication methods